tvadhisti/inventory_list/README.md

 **4. MVC, MVT, and MVVM**

+MVC, MVT, and MVVM are three popular design patterns in software development

 1. MVC (Model-View-Controller) -> common in traditional web and desktop applications

 Model: stores the application data